hereishd/K8S-Cluster-From-Scratch/Nginx-Ingress-Controller/readme.md

 ```
 *Here, I ran through an error.
 The ingress couldn't be validated due to a webhookvalidation error.
 I found a work around by deleting the validationwebhook and all works fine.
 This can be done with the command ```$ kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission```.
 This is probably not the best solution but eventually I'll be reading more on this error and it's cause.*

+## Additional Exercise
+To practice your knowledge and make use of Ingress in a useful way, I suggest that you setup Ingress for your monitoring stack (prometheus, alertmanager, grafana).<br/>
+The full solution and extra documentation if you installed kube-prometheus with the manifest files is available [here](https://github.com/hereishd/K8S-From-Scratch/tree/main/Nginx-Ingress-Controller/Exposing-Your-Monitoring-Stack/Exposing-Kube-Prometheus).
+I still recommend you doing it by your own before checking.<br/><br/>
+In case you installed the prometheus-stack it with Helm, my documentation about updating the values passed to your release can be found [here](https://github.com/hereishd/K8S-From-Scratch/tree/main/Nginx-Ingress-Controller/Exposing-Your-Monitoring-Stack/Exposing-Prometheus-Stack).

 ## Additional Notes
 The deployment process varies depending on your Kubernetes setup.
 My Kubernetes uses the Bare-metal NGINX Ingress deployment guide.
 For other Kubernetes clusters including managed clusters refer to below guides:
 * [minikube](https://kubernetes.github.io/ingress-nginx/deploy/#minikube)